mikaelbrandin/armory/README.md

     #Checkout a branch in the current context (directory)
     armory checkout <SCHEMA>://<REPOSITORY>/<BRANCH>.armory

+#Start a module

+    armory start <MODULE>

+#Start all modules in branch

+    armory start

+#Stop a module

+    armory stop <MODULE

+#Stop all modules in branch

+    armory stop

 #Switch to branch

     armory checkout <BRANCH>
     #or
     armory branch --set <BRANCH>